 For all but one patient, a pre-operational T1-weighted MRI scan was co-registered with a post-operational scan and normalized in MNI space using SPM12.
 For one patient, a post-operational CT scan was used instead of a post-operational MRI scan.
-Each microelectrode was localized either within the hippocampus or outside it through visual inspection (see Figure S1).
-Only activity from microwires in Behnke-Fried electrodes that were assigned to the hippocampus was analyzed in the current study.
+Each microelectrode was localized either within the hippocampus, within the parahippocampus, or outside of both brain structures through visual inspection of an (see Figure S1).
+Only activity from microwires in Behnke-Fried electrodes assigned to the hippocampus was analysed in the main analysis of the current study.
+Neurons in the parahippocampus were analysed in an independent follow-up analysis.